 If a licensee has received NRC approval to adopt risk-informed technical specifications (TS) initiative 4b risk-managed technical specifications (RMTS), the licensee may extend the duration in which the plant may be operating in a single failure vulnerable plant configuration.
 As described in 10 CFR 50.36(c)(2)(i), limiting conditions for operation (LCO) are the lowest functional capability or performance levels of equipment required for safe operation of the facility.
 Although 10 CFR 50.36(c)(2) does not describe any specific safety standard for the remedial actions permitted by the TS, both the common standards for licenses in 10 CFR 50.40(a) and those specifically for issuance of operating licenses in 10 CFR 50.57(a)(3) state that there must be “reasonable assurance” that the activities at issue will not endanger the health and safety of the public.

+Per 10 CFR 50.69(b)(vi), 10 CFR 50.65(a)(4) continues to apply to SSCs that may be excluded from other Maintenance Rule monitoring criteria under 10 CFR 50.69.

 Before performing this procedure, develop an understanding of the licensee’s program for conducting RAs and managing risk and become familiar with the associated procedures.
 Although it is not within the scope of this inspection to perform a programmatic review of the licensee’s 10 CFR 50.65(a)(4) procedures, it would be appropriate to question and bring to the licensee’s attention anything in the procedures discovered during this familiarization that is not clear or appears to be incorrect.